+As the pipeline of biologic drugs intended to treat complex diseases expands, the typical timeline for drug development and biologics testing seems to be shortening more frequently and with more intensity.
+There are many drivers to accelerate development.
 The potential to satisfy an otherwise unmet medical need for serious or life-threatening conditions is a common explanation for this phenomenon, with nearly 300 biologic drugs being granted fast-track designation in recent years.
 In order to support this, the US Food and Drug Administration (FDA) has constructed a pathway specifically designed for this scenario.
-Concurrent process development and analytical development is acceptable, especially when paired with a thorough risk assessment and the use of a restricted control strategy.
-However, despite the flexibility provided by the FDA for this approval pathway, the safety, efficacy, and evidence showing substantial improvement in patient outcome remains central to the approval process.
+Concurrent process development and analytical development are acceptable, especially when paired with a thorough risk assessment and the use of a restricted control strategy.
+However, despite the flexibility provided by the FDA for this approval pathway, the safety, efficacy, and evidence showing substantial improvement in patient outcomes remain central to the approval process.

 The fast-track designation relies heavily on a scientifically justified Chemistry, Manufacturing, and Controls (CMC) strategy, and thus, many elements of the control strategy may be performed in parallel, or much earlier in the development process than therapeutics in standard regulatory pathways.
 For example, demonstration of product quality according to established guidelines must still be met, despite the expedited pathway, so it is prudent to begin method development in parallel with characterization studies.
 To further accelerate the timeline, characterization of the drug substance, impurity profile, and other analytical development activities can be performed simultaneously with process development.
 In addition, more stringent specifications, in-process controls, and risk assessments can be used to support the justification of the CMC strategy in lieu of a full library of analytical data.